shumeng-ops/San-Diego-Zillow-API-Data-Pipeline/README.md

 # San Diego Zillow Housing Data Pipeline Project

-### Project Summary
+### Why Study the Housing Marketing data

-If you've been keeping an eye on the US real estate market, you probably know it's been quite a show since COVID-19 began.
-And San Diego is no different.
-With more people working remotely, lots are moving to 'America's Finest City,' pushing house prices up.
-And the limited number of available homes in San Diego has heightened competition.
-If you're someone interested in buying a property in San Diego, this project will gather all the available housing properties for sale, making it easier for you to review them.
+If you've been following the US real estate market during COVID-19, you've seen the action.
+San Diego's no different, with remote work boosting house prices as people flock to the city.
+Limited housing inventory adds to the competition.
+Looking to buy in San Diego?
+This project gathers all available properties for sale, making your search easier.

-This data pipeline pulls information about properties for sale and recently sold properties from Zillow.com using the Zillow API.
-The extracted data is stored in an Amazon S3 bucket in CSV format.
-After cleaning and transforming the data using Python, it's stored back in the S3 bucket.
-Then, Snowpipe automatically loads the data from S3 into a Snowflake warehouse, where SQL analysis is performed.
-Finally, Tableau's spatial functionalities are utilized to create clear visualizations of the properties for sale, including details such as price, number of bathrooms and bedrooms, and address,etc.
+### Project Skeleton

+* This pipeline fetches property data from Zillow.com using its API.
+* The data is stored in an Amazon S3 bucket in CSV format after cleaning and transformation with Python.
+* Snowpipe automatically loads this data into a Snowflake warehouse for SQL analysis.
+* Finally, Tableau is used to visualize the properties for sale, showcasing details like price, bathrooms, bedrooms, and address.

 ### Data Pipeline Diagram
 ![Pipeline Diagram](/Users/shumengshi/Career/2024-data-engineering-zoomcamp/Zillow_Project/flow_chart/dataflow git.gif)